Caoimhinv/NumPy_Assignment/README.md

 ___

-This repositry contains a jupyter notebook, this readme file, a gitignore file, and a requirements text file.

-To run the notebook you need to.....

-Alternatively there is a rendered version at this url .....
+This repositry contains the following:
+- jupyter notebook - numpy.random.ipynb
+- this readme file - README.md
+- requirements text file - requirement.txt
+- an images folder containing images used in the jupyter notebook
+- A PDF file containing the brief and instructions for the assignment - ProgDA_Assignment.pdf
+- a gitignore file - .gitignore

+---

+The notebook can be viewed in github, but most of the images won't render properly.
+Therefore it is suggested you view a rendered version here - https://nbviewer.org/github/Caoimhinv/NumPy_Assignment/blob/main/numpy.random.ipynb

+Alternatively you can download and open the notebook with Jupyter from the command line.